smudge/decks/railsconf-2022/slides.md

 <!--
-So we went ahead and prototyped it.
-A quick interface that would present a list of user personas, and when you pick one, it would show a loading screen, spin out a background job to generate the user, and then drop you right into the dashboard once the job completed.
+And so we started to sketch out the process.

+Picking a persona would spin out a background job, and generate a new user account.

+And so you'd see a brief loading screen, and then get signed in as that user.

+So, we just needed to figure out how to dynamically create user accounts on the fly.
 -->

 ---
 layout: image